tarun0319/car-price-predictione/README.md

 [![](https://i.imgur.com/DreDJ2Z.png)](https://car-price-prediction-app-tv.herokuapp.com/)

 ## Overview
-This is a Flask web app which predicts fare of Flight ticket.
+This is a Flask web app which predicts price of used cars using machine learning.

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
 You can either connect your github profile or download ctl to manually deploy this project.